 Starting seeds indoors is cheap and easy, and it allows you to grow vegetables that you wouldn’t find in your local nursery or garden center.
 Most seeds can be started six to eight weeks before your last frost date.

 Here’s what you need to start seeds:

 • Containers (peat pots, jiffy pots, or recycled containers)

-• A heat source (a heat mat, a heating vent, or the top of your fridge)
+• Heat source (a heat mat, a heating vent, or the top of your fridge)

 • Plastic wrap (containers should be covered so they retain moisture)

 • Fan for ventilation